This post is a guide to a tram ride on Lisbon's Tram 28E.

 This stop is also just a few blocks from another viewpoint, Miradouro de Santa Catarina.

 This stop is further west from Calhariz and it’s right in front of the Portuguese Parliament Building.

 Right next to it, you’ll also see the Assembly of the Republic and many other notable government buildings.

 Across from the Assembly is the Jardim das Francesinhas/Jardim Lisboa Antiga.

 Heading northwest from the Parliament Building, the next big stop is going to be perfect for taking a break and enjoying a walk.

-This is the site of not only the Basilica da Estrela, but also Jardim da Estrela.
+This is the site of not only the Basilica da Estrela but also the Jardim da Estrela.
 While you’re here, enjoy the views from this historic church!